If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 Curry Mile

-Named, unsurprisingly, after the mile-long stretch of curry houses, take aways and kebab shops on Wilmslow Road to Rusholme in South Manchester, you have to pay this place a visit!
+Named, unsurprisingly, after the mile-long stretch of curry houses, takeaways and kebab shops on Wilmslow Road to Rusholme in South Manchester, you have to visit this place!

 The Trafford Centre